digital-science/dimcli/README.md

 > Note: you must always have an entry in the configuration called `[instance.live]`

-#### Multiple Dimensions Environments
+### Advanced: multiple APIs

-If you have access to multiple Dimensions instances, you can just add more entries to the credentials files.
+If you have access to multiple Dimensions API endpoints (or instances), you can just add more entries to the credentials file.

 You can add details for more than one instance but make sure you give them unique names.
 So for example you can add another entry like this: